peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

-At a minimum, that means support for static lists of endpoints, and deep integration for fully-distributed systems i.e. DNS SRV records, centralized systems like [Consul](http://consul.io) or [etcd](https://github.com/coreos/etcd), and hybrid systems like [Synapse](https://github.com/airbnb/synapse)/[Nerve](https://github.com/airbnb/nerve).
+At a minimum, that means support for static lists of endpoints, and deep integration for fully-distributed systems i.e. DNS SRV records, centralized systems like [Consul](http://consul.io) or [etcd](https://github.com/coreos/etcd), and hybrid systems like [Airbnb's SmartStack](http://nerds.airbnb.com/smartstack-service-discovery-cloud/).

 <a name="package-transport"></a>
 ### package transport <a class="lite" href="#package-transport">&#8734;</a>

 Service implementations should be decoupled from their transports.
 A single service should be able to bind listeners to, and serve identically over, multiple transports.
-Here I mean transport in a broad sense: both request/response [de]serialization (e.g. JSON, Protocol Buffers, Thrift, Avro, etc.) and the underlying transport for those messages (e.g. HTTP, [package rpc](http://golang.org/pkg/rpc), TCP, etc.)
+And here I mean transport in a broad sense: from request/response de/serialization (e.g. JSON, [package gob](http://golang.org/pkg/encoding/gob)) up to and including IDL semantics (e.g. Protocol Buffers, Thrift, Avro, etc.) as well as the underlying transport for those messages (e.g. HTTP, [package rpc](http://golang.org/pkg/rpc), raw TCP, etc.).

 Our goal should be to allow the service author to work exclusively in their business domain, and leave the details of the communication mechanism to the toolkit.

-<a name="package-inspect"></a>
+<a name="introspection-and-feedback"></a>
-### package inspect <a class="lite" href="#package-inspect">&#8734;</a>
+### Introspection and feedback <a class="lite" href="#introspection-and-feedback">&#8734;</a>

 If our distributed system reliably abides a set of conventions, we can leverage them as assumptions, and build higher-order abstractions to gain higher-order insight.
-I can imagine a package inspect that provides deep introspection of the overall system at runtime.
+Imagine a tool that gives you deep introspection of the overall system at runtime.
  It might allow us to compare the same dimensions of instrumentation across heterogeneous service instances.
  Or expose and isolate particular request pathologies.
+With that information, we could create feedback systems, and allow the system to dynamically react to environmental conditions.
+It would enable advanced operational patterns like load-based autoscaling, or safe continuous deployment without operator involvement.

-Effectively, package inspect would be one way to cash in on the taxes we've paid, and convert them into business value.
+These are just some immediately obvious ways to cash in on the taxes we've paid, and convert them to real business value.
+But the future is wide open, full of possibilities we haven't yet imagined.

 <a name="next-steps"></a>
 ## Next steps <a class="lite" href="#next-steps">&#8734;</a>